-Further, companies subject to Section 13 or 15(d) of the Exchange Act must furnish certain information about significant acquisitions, including certified financial statements for the company or companies acquired covering at least two years.
+Further, companies subject to Section 13 or 15(d) of the Securities and Exchange Act of 1934, as amended (the 'Exchange Act') must furnish certain information about significant acquisitions, including audited financial statements for the company or companies acquired covering at least two years.
 Consequently, if targeted acquisition prospects do not have, or are unable to obtain, the requisite certified financial statements, such acquisitions by the Company would appear to be inappropriate.